 Economies of Scale

 Of course, the more consumers opt for sustainable alternatives, the more economically viable they become in any case.
 It’s all to do with economies of scale.
-Whether it is vegetarian or vegan options, fairtrade coffee or dairy-free milk, all the major supermarkets now stock them all alongside all the more established brands and they are becoming increasingly popular.
+Whether it is vegetarian or vegan options, fairtrade coffee, dairy-free milk, or even eco-friendly toilet paper — all the major supermarkets now stock them all alongside all the more established brands and they are becoming increasingly popular.

 What we eat though is only part of the picture.
 Sometimes what the food comes wrapped in can be just as much a part of the problem.
 Only recently customer pressure has forced huge changes in attitudes towards packaging, particularly plastics, which the supermarkets have felt obligated to follow.